-Advantages of the Swing Shift
+Advantages of the swing shift

 From an employee standpoint, there are advantages as well.
 Employees who work swing shifts usually have more time in the morning and evening to accomplish personal tasks.
-For people who work a traditional 8-4 or 9-5, it’s challenging to make appointments and get things done during the day because you work normal working hours. you also get to spend less time in traffic and avoid rush hour traffic jams.
+For people who work a traditional 8-4 or 9-5, it's challenging to make appointments and get things done during the day because you work normal working hours. you also get to spend less time in traffic and avoid rush hour traffic jams.

 For someone working 11-7 or 12-8, they have the freedom to schedule appointments and run errands in the morning before they come into work.
 They also get home and still have time to see friends and family before the world goes to sleep.
 Their shift managers can tell them the exact hours they are needed to keep the company operations going.

-Disadvantages of the Swing Shift
+Disadvantages of the swing shift

 You may also face the challenge of trying to schedule around peak hours, which is hard to anticipate in a lot of businesses.
 In the same way, your employees will struggle with their personal commitments and social activities with irregular schedules they have.

-What is a Rotating Shift Schedule?
+What is a rotating shift schedule?

 Many people confuse a rotating shift with a swing shift; they're entirely different.
 When someone works a rotating schedule, it means they cycle between shifts.